arthurhaas/UM_datamadness/README.md

-# UM_datamadness
+# UM datamadness

-Part of assignment at UM for the lecture: Data Analysis.
+Part of the assignment at UM for the lecture: Data Analysis.

 **dataset source:** https://www.kaggle.com/datasnaek/youtube-new

+**submitted video for the assignment:** https://www.facebook.com/105351921118099/videos/150310216341349/

 ## Usage